KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

     $mylist = [System.Collections.Generic.List[int]]@(1,2,3)
 ```

 We can shorten the syntax a little bit with the `using namespace` statement in PowerShell 5 and newer.
-The `using` statement needs to be the fist line of your script.
+The `using` statement needs to be the first line of your script.
 By declaring a namespace, PowerShell will let you leave it off of the datatypes when you reference them.

 ``` posh
     using namespace System.Collections.Generic